ddworken/pyWMATA/README.md

   stopsAlongPath = getPath(startStationCode, endStationCode)
 ````
-Returns a list of station names along the path
+Returns a list of station names along the path.

 ====
 To get a station code for a given station